gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The following are the features that have been promoted in this Gradle release.

+### Incremental Java compilation

-- Incremental Java compilation: with the improvements made to the incremental Java compiler in this release, this is great time to promote this feature.
-Incremental compilation still needs to be [activated explicitly](userguide/java_plugin.html#sec:incremental_compile), however.
+With the improvements made to the incremental Java compiler in this release, this is great time to promote this feature.
+If you want to make use of it, please keep in mind that it needs to be [activated explicitly](userguide/java_plugin.html#sec:incremental_compile).

 <!--
 ### Example promoted